spradhip-gh/exitous-prototype/src/REVIEW_QUEUE_LOGIC.md

 -   `question_edit_suggestion`: An HR's proposal to change the options or guidance of a locked master question. **Requires Admin approval to become active.**
 -   `custom_question_guidance`: A notification that an HR manager has created a new, company-specific question. **Active immediately, but can be rejected and deactivated by an Admin.**
--   `ai_recommendation_audit`: (Future feature) A sample of AI-generated recommendations for a real (anonymized) user for consultant review and quality control.
+-   `ai_recommendation_audit`: A sample of AI-generated recommendations for a real (anonymized) user for consultant review and quality control.